-During his two-day visit he met with politicians and regular social media users to discuss a thorny subject: Facebook's responsibility toeliminate hate speech
+During his two-day visit he met with politicians and regular social media users to discuss a thorny subject: Facebook's responsibility to eliminate hate speech from its platform.

 To discuss the issue, Zuckerberg met Chancellor Angela Merkel's chief of staff, Peter Altmaier, who said in an interview afterwards that "given its exceptional size and importance, Facebook has an enormous responsibility when it comes to content that's spread through its platform."